microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 object*.

-The concept of proxy objects in the client (Visual Studio) process does require a special infrastructure for handling user inputs in custom type editors.
-Let’s look at what infrastructure components of the Designer we need to understand, before we talk about the workflow for setting the value in the OOP scenario:
+The concept of proxy objects in the client (Visual Studio) process does require a special infrastructure for handling user inputs in custom Type Editors.
+Let’s look at what infrastructure components of the Designer we need to understand, before we talk about the workflow for setting the value in the out-of-process
+scenario:

 * **Using View Models:** View models are for controlling aspects of a UI without having a direct reference to the UI specific components.
-Don’t confuse view models in the context of the WinForms Designer with view models you might know from XAML languages, though!
-They are only remote relatives.
+Don’t confuse view models we use here with view models you might know from XAML languages:
-    Yes, they are controlling the UI in a UI-technology independent way – and that’s the main aspect of a view model.
-But no, in contrast to XAML, they are not doing this by direct data binding.
-View models in the context of the Designer are rather used to sync certain conditions of the UI between the client and the server process.
+    While they are also controlling the UI without having any direct dependencies on the UI technology, in contrast to XAML, they are not doing this by direct data binding.
+Here, they are used to sync certain conditions of the UI between the client and the server process.
 The class `CustomTypeEditorVMClient` provides a static method `Create`, which is the dedicated way to create a view model.
 You pass it the service provider and also the proxy object of the instance of the property value to edit, which the client-side type editor just got from the property browser.

-* **Sessions and the DesignToolsClient:** For the communication with the DesignToolsServer server process, the Designer not only need a communication endpoint on the server, but also on the client side.
-The `DesignToolsClient` class represents that client-side endpoint and provides the basic mechanisms for communication with the server.
-To separate the concerns of each open designable WinForms document within Visual Studio, each open designer is associated with a session.
+* **Sessions and the DesignToolsClient:** For the communication with the DesignToolsServer server process, the Designer needs a sending and a receiving endpoint.
+The `DesignToolsClient` class represents the client-side sending endpoint and provides the basic mechanisms for communication with the server.
+To separate the concerns of each WinForms document within Visual Studio which has been opened, each of those designer document is associated with a session.
 The `Create` method in the sample shows how to retrieve a session along with and the `DesignToolsClient` through the service provider, and can now, with both objects, talk to the server – in this case to create the respective *server-side* view model.

-* **Proxy classes:** These classes solve the basic challenge: Representing objects of server-side .NET version types which are not known to the client.
+* **Proxy classes:** These classes solve the basic challenge of representing objects of server-side .NET version types which are not known to the client.
-    If you select a component in the Designer, what the property browser “sees” is a proxy object which kind of points to the real object in the server process.
+    If you select a component in the Designer, what the property browser “sees” is a proxy object which represents the real object in the server process.
 A value of a property of a complex type is also represented by a proxy object, since – again – its type only exists on the server, because it’s targeting a different .NET version.
 And yet again: Also, the view model